 Quality Improvement Performance Requirements: Contractor performance is evaluated annually using the official rates described in the preceding section.
-These rates are considered the official measurements for each Performance Measure.
-Official rates will be compared with the Line of Business aggregate rates, as applicable, and the NCQA HEDIS® Medicaid Mean/CMS Medicaid Median, for selected CMS Core Set-Only Measures, as identified by AHCCCS.
+These rates are considered the official measurements for each performance measure.
+Contractor specific official rates will be compared with the Line of Business aggregate rates, as applicable, and the NCQA HEDIS® Medicaid Mean or the CMS Medicaid Median (for selected CMS Core Set-Only Measures), as identified by AHCCCS.
 The Contractor shall perform in accordance with established standards, as specified in this section.
-Contractor performance that does not meet established standards per official reporting may be subject to regulatory action, which may include a sanction, for each deficient measure.
+Contractor performance that does not meet established standards per official reporting may be subject to regulatory action, which may include a sanction, for each deficient measure/measure rate.

-The Contractor must meet and sustain, as well as ensure that each subcontractor meets and sustains, the NCQA HEDIS® Medicaid Mean/CMS Medicaid Median for each performance measure [42 CFR 438.330(b)(1)-(2) and (d)(1)].
+The Contractor shall meet and sustain, as well as ensure that each subcontractor meets and sustains, the NCQA HEDIS® Medicaid Mean/CMS Medicaid Median for each performance measure/measure rate [42 CFR 438.330(b)(1)-(2) and (d)(1)].
 It is equally important that, in addition to meeting the NCQA HEDIS® Medicaid Mean/CMS Medicaid Median, the Contractor continually improves performance measure outcomes from year to year.

-The Contractor must show demonstrable and sustained improvement toward meeting the associated Line of Business aggregate rate, as applicable, and the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
-AHCCCS will require the Contractor to implement a CAP for measures that are below the associated Line of Business aggregate rate, as applicable, as well as for measures that do not meet the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
+The Contractor shall show demonstrable and sustained improvement toward meeting the associated Line of Business aggregate rate, as applicable, and the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
+AHCCCS will require the Contractor to implement a CAP for performance measures that do not meet the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
+AHCCCS may require the implementation of a CAP for measures that are below the associated Line of Business aggregate rates.
 AHCCCS may require the implementation of a CAP for measures that show a statistically significant decline in its rate.
-This includes measures that show a statistically significant decline that meets or exceeds the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median, as well as meets or exceeds the AHCCCS Line of Business aggregate rate.
-In addition, AHCCCS may require the Contractor to implement a CAP or participate in mandatory workgroup activities when statistically significant declines in the aggregate rate(s)/population specific rate(s) (i.e., ACC and/or General Mental Health/Substance Use populations) are identified even when the rate(s) meets or exceeds the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
+This includes measures that show a statistically significant decline that meets or exceeds the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median, as well as meets or exceeds the associated AHCCCS Line of Business aggregate rate.
+In addition, AHCCCS may require the Contractor to implement a CAP or participate in mandatory workgroup activities when statistically significant declines in the aggregate/population specific rate(s) are identified even when the rate(s) meets or exceeds the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.
 AHCCCS may require the Contractor to conduct a chart audit for validation of any performance measure that falls below the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median.

-AHCCCS may impose sanctions on the Contractor, if it does not show statistically significant improvement in its official rates.
-Sanctions may also be imposed: for statistically significant declines of official rates, even if they meet or exceed the associated Line of Business aggregate rate, as applicable, and/or NCQA HEDIS® Medicaid Mean/CMS Medicaid Median; for any rate that does not meet the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median; for a rate that has a significant impact to the line of business/ population specific or statewide aggregate rate; for any rate that falls from a higher to lower performing percentile/quartile in alignment with the associated NCQA HEDIS® and CMS national Medicaid data.
+AHCCCS may impose sanctions on the Contractor if it does not show statistically significant improvement in its official rates.
+Sanctions may also be imposed: for statistically significant declines in official rates, even if they meet or exceed the associated Line of Business aggregate rate, as applicable, and/or the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median; for any rate that does not meet the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median; for a rate that has a significant impact to the Line of Business or statewide aggregate rate; for any rate that falls from a higher to lower performing percentile/quartile in alignment with the associated NCQA HEDIS® Medicaid Mean/CMS Medicaid Median benchmark data.
 AHCCCS may require the Contractor to demonstrate that they are allocating increased administrative resources to improving rates for a particular measure or service area.